How to Create an Effective Corporate Travel Policy (+ Free Template)

 Why a Corporate Travel Policy is Important

-Essentially, a corporate travel policy is a set of guidelines to help traveling employees make smart decisions when scheduling their business travel.
 A corporate travel policy has the potential to keep business travelers within a specific budget for their flight, lodging, meals, and entertainment expenses.
-For the finance team, this type of policy helps with budgeting and forecasting for your company’s monthly and annual travel spend.
+For the finance team, this type of travel expense policy helps with budgeting and forecasting for your company’s monthly and annual travel spend.

 Corporate travel policies are not one size fits all.
-You will need to take into consideration specific aspects of your company, like number of traveling employees, employee preferences, and budget size, when deciding on the specifics of your policy.
+You will need to take into consideration specific aspects of your company, like number of traveling employees, business purpose for travel, employee preferences, and budget size, when deciding on the specifics of your policy.
 Before you get into the custom details, it’s important to understand the foundational elements of a corporate travel policy.

 The most crucial part of a travel policy is clarity about which expenses are covered, including specific dollar amounts, and which are not reimbursable.
-You want your employees feel prepared when swiping the company card on the road.
-Still feeling a little lost?
-Here’s an overview of the necessary elements.
+You want your employees to feel prepared when swiping the company card on the road.

-Here you need to outline exactly how much employees can spend on flights and flight additions.
-What type of flight should they be buying — Basic economy?
-Standard Economy?
+Here you need to outline exactly how much employees can spend on air travel and flight additions.
+What type of airfare should they be buying — Economy class?
+Business class?
 First class?
 If there are any special cases, like for longer flights, make those clear here as well.